Necktie: Other anti-necktie sentiment

 In the early 20th century, the number of office workers began increasing.
 Many such men and women were required to wear neckties because it was perceived as improving work attitudes, morale, and sales.

 Removing the necktie as a social and sartorial business requirement (and sometimes forbidding it) is a modern trend often attributed to the rise of popular culture.
-Although it was common as every-day wear as late as 1966, over the years 1967–69, the necktie fell out of fashion almost everywhere, except where required.
+Although it was common as everyday wear as late as 1966, over the years 1967–69, the necktie fell out of fashion almost everywhere, except where required.
 There was a resurgence in the 1980s, but ties again fell out of favor in the 1990s, with many high-technology companies having casual dress requirements, including Apple, Amazon, eBay, Genentech, Microsoft, Monsanto and Google.
 At the furniture company IKEA, neckties are not allowed.

-Neckties are viewed by various sub- and counter-culture movements as being a symbol of conformity, submission and slavery (i.e., having a symbolic chain around one's neck) to the corrupt elite of society, as a "wage slave".
+Neckties are viewed by various sub- and counter-culture movements as being a symbol of conformity, submission, and slavery (i.e., having a symbolic chain around one's neck) to the corrupt elite of society, as a "wage slave".

-In Western business culture, a phenomenon known as casual Friday has arisen, in which employees are not required to wear ties on Fridays and then, increasingly, on other announced, special days.
+In Western business culture, a phenomenon known as casual Friday has arisen, in which employees are not required to wear ties on Fridays and, increasingly, on other announced special days.
 Some businesses have extended casual dress days to Thursday, and even Wednesday; others require neckties only on Monday (to start the workweek).

-In 1998 Dutch royal consort Prince Claus removed his tie at a public event, calling on the "tie-wearers of all countries" to unite and cast off the oppression of the tie.
+In 1998, Dutch royal consort Prince Claus removed his tie at a public event, calling on the "tie-wearers of all countries" to unite and cast off the oppression of the tie.
 The incident gained a lot of press attention.

-In 2008, the Men's Dress Furnishings Association — a trade group whose members were designers and manufacturers of neckties in the United States — after sixty years existence, shut down as a result of declining membership due to the declining numbers of men wearing neckties.
+In 2008, the Men's Dress Furnishings Association — a trade group whose members were designers and manufacturers of neckties in the United States — shut down after 60 years' existence due to declining membership and the declining number of men wearing neckties.

-In 2012, Richard Branson, founder of Virgin Group, believes ties are a symbol of British colonialism to explain his long opposition to wearing ties.
+In 2012, Richard Branson, founder of the Virgin Group, said ties are a symbol of British colonialism, explaining his long opposition to wearing them.

 Tie Rack — a retailer devoted to just selling neckties and related accessories — that had 450 stores globally at its height, but falling sales of ties and competition from online shopping meant the firm was forced to close in 2013.

-Politics has remained as bastion for formal dress and the necessity for tie-wearing.
+Politics has remained a bastion for formal dress and the necessity for tie-wearing.

 In the United States in 2019, US presidential candidate Andrew Yang drew attention when he appeared on televised presidential debates without a tie.
 Yang dismissed questions about it from the press, saying that voters should be focused on more important issues.

 New Zealand Member of Parliament Rawiri Waititi has long been vocal in his opposition to neckties, calling them a "colonial noose".
 In February 2021, he was ejected from Parliament for refusing to wear a tie, drawing attention and parliamentary debate, which ultimately resulted in the requirement being dropped from N.Z. parliament's appropriate business attire requirements for males.